eclipse-tractusx/managed-identity-wallet/README.md

 ## Setting up progresql database <a id="settingUpPostgresSqlDatabase"></a>

-Based on the [documentation](https://docs.microsoft.com/en-us/azure/postgresql/howto-create-users) provided by Mirosoft following SQL needs to be executed to setup initiall the database:
+Based on the [documentation](https://docs.microsoft.com/en-us/azure/postgresql/howto-create-users) provided by Mirosoft following SQL needs to be executed to setup initial the database:

 ```
 CREATE DATABASE miwdev;